 Suicide has become an epidemic in western nations yet nobody is adequately explaining why.... for very good reason.
-If the causes of suicide were fully addressed this would seriously damage industry profits and professional incomes.
-It would also undermine powerful lobby's attempts to undermine and institutionalise parenting.
+If the causes of suicide were fully addressed this would seriously damage pharmaceutical and electronic industry profits; and professional incomes.
+It would also divert national focus to the disintegration of parenting.

 A discussion paper

 WHY IS THIS HAPPENING?
 WHY MORE TO ABORIGINAL YOUTH?

 DISCOVER HOW MEDICAL MISDIAGNOSIS AND TREATMENT EXACERBATES THE PHENOMENON

 Contemporary Australian society, with its much-vaunted medical and social science resources, is failing to reverse rising suicide rates.
 This situation manifestly declares that the sector of professionals charged with management of human ill-health is simply not up to the job.